Released on June 26, 2015

 - The $4 billion National Infrastructure Component that will support projects of national significance; and

 - The $10 billion Provincial-Territorial Infrastructure Component for projects of national, regional and local significance.
-Of this amount, $1 billion for projects in communities with fewer than 100,000 residents through the Small Communities Fund.
+Of this amount, $1 billion is for projects in communities with fewer than 100,000 residents through the Small Communities Fund.

-- An additional $1.25 billion in funding for the Public-Private Partnerships (P3) Canada Fund administered by PPP Canada.
+- An additional $1.25 billion in funding is for the Public-Private Partnerships (P3) Canada Fund administered by PPP Canada.

 For more information, contact: